Tuesday, March 31, 2020

 Gildergath The Great, Inquisitor Skoul, and Fleeto Woff

 In the end, the Smiling Bantha Gang defeated Gildergath and his henchmen, The Great One running from the battle badly wounded.
 Skoul was apparently killed when part of an ancient Jedi Temple collapsed on top of him.
-Mees lost his Probe Droid and R2-D0D was badly damaged, but Mees himself was unarmed.
+Mees lost his Probe Droid and R2-D0D was badly damaged, but Mees himself was unharmed.
 Shuuth was also seriously injured, as was Ja'bral Tar but not as badly.
 Fleeto Woff was hurt but ignored it in order to help the anti-heroes finish their mission.

 The treasure turned out to be ancient Jedi artifacts, including something akin to a holocron that revealed a legend/prophecy which said a group would emerge when the time was right who, though they may not have been heroes in the past, would take the artifacts and become heroes for the future.